openservicemesh/osm/docs/onboard_services.md

     See [demo/deploy-traffic-spec.sh](/demo/deploy-traffic-spec.sh), [demo/deploy-traffic-split.sh](/demo/deploy-traffic-split.sh), and [demo/deploy-traffic-target.sh](/demo/deploy-traffic-target.sh) for examples.

-1. Add namespaces containing services to the mesh with the `osm namespace add` command.
+1. Add namespaces containing services to the mesh with the `osm namespace add` command, which does the equivalent of the following:

+    ```console
+    $ kubectl label namespace <namespace> openservicemesh.io/monitored-by=<mesh-name>
+    ```

     All new pods created in added namespaces will automatically have a proxy sidecar container injected.
 Specific pods can be labeled to prevent sidecar injection.
 See [SIDECAR-INJECTION](SIDECAR-INJECTION.md) for more details.

     See [demo/join-namespaces.sh](/demo/join-namespaces.sh) for an example.